United Kingdom Council for Psychotherapy

 The United Kingdom Council for Psychotherapy (UKCP) is a professional association of psychotherapy organisations and practitioners in the United Kingdom.
-It is restricted to registered clinical psychotherapists and psychotherapeutic counsellors (similar, but with shorter training).

-Constitution
+History

 The UKCP exists to "promote and maintain the profession of psychotherapy and the highest standards in the practice of psychotherapy throughout the United Kingdom, for the benefit of the public."
 Only psychotherapists or psycho-therapeutic counselors who meet UKCP's training requirements and abide by its ethical guidelines are included in its online "Register of Psychotherapists".

 The UKCP was initially founded in the 1980s as the United Kingdom Standing Conference for Psychotherapy following the Foster Report (1971) and the Sieghart Report (1978), which recommended regulation of the psychotherapy field.
 It was formally inaugurated as a council in 1993.

-The UKCP has since evolved into a national umbrella organisation for most major psychotherapeutic modalities.
-As of 2012, there are more than 70 member organisations representing all the main traditions in the practice of psychotherapy.

-The council is run by a board of trustees which is elected by the council's members.
-A number of subcommittees, including the ethics committee, report directly to the board of trustees.

-UKCP also represents the United Kingdom in the European Association for Psychotherapy (EAP) – a Vienna-based umbrella organisation which sets standards for equivalence of training and practice throughout Europe — and is part of the National Awarding Organization (NAO) overseeing the European Certificate of Psychotherapy (ECP) award in the UK.
+UKCP also represents the United Kingdom in the European Association for Psychotherapy (EAP) – a Vienna-based umbrella organisation which sets standards for equivalence of training and practice throughout Europe.